Stheu, Dearnt Good Convoer, Keat (TM) Firm; now including Red Hot™ Consulting

 We are alive and happy.
 We have chosen responsible people to work with us who have Territorial Army associations (at least one year of experience).
 The SDGCK along with University Network administration are working with us.

 This is a non profit operating structure as we reserve the right to provide services and receive the reasonable donation as paid on a non profit basis for the pub orders with the tap card payment terminal.
 The operator or contactor has confirmed he is not an employee but is receiving a stipend with the use of the tap card payment terminal for his volunteer service to our charity/church management group.
 The contractor has arrived and set up his machine and it must be a machine for the hours indicated, because he agrees to the basic terms.
+At this time we are being assisted by the Crouch End Vampires with the point of sale system card operations.

 There is no chance of getting around with stealing.